 Our Favorite Mountain Bike Destinations In The US

-Enjoying endless outdoor adventures is one of the best parts about having a camper van.
-From skiing to mountain biking, you can truly appreciate all the natural beauty of the outdoors.
+Enjoying endless outdoor adventures is one of the best parts of having a camper van.
+From skiing to mountain biking, a van lets you chase the best dirt and the best snow on your own schedule.

-Mountain biking is one of those activities that can be enjoyed during any road trip.
-All you need are the right van accessories to ensure you can easily bring along your bikes, and the rest will sort itself out.
+Mountain biking is one of those activities built for road-tripping.
+All you need are the right van accessories to haul your bikes, and the rest sorts itself out.

-The extensive range of mountain biking trails throughout the US can even feel overwhelming at times.
-From the breadth of terrain to choose from to the riding you want to do, there are endless options and different trails to choose from.
+The extensive range of mountain biking trails throughout the US can feel overwhelming.
+From terrain to riding style, there are endless trails to choose from, and now, with e-bikes opening up more terrain to more riders, even more ways to enjoy them.

-Or, perhaps, you want to go to one of those epic mountain bike events that bring together people from all over the globe who enjoy the downhill action.
+Or maybe you're chasing one of those epic mountain bike events that bring riders together from all over the globe for downhill action.

 When it comes to the best mountain bike towns in the US, there are dozens of hidden gems between the West and East Coasts.
-To help you plan your next mountain biking adventure, we’ve rounded up the best mountain biking towns and cities in the US to go and check out.
+To help you plan your next mountain biking road trip, we've rounded up our favorite mountain biking towns and cities in the US to go and check out.

 Downieville, California